 Dipping candles

-You’ll need containers at least 40 cm high to put in a larger container for the water bath.
-For candles with beeswax you need at least two containers; consider that several colors of wax require one container each in which you will dip the candle to make the different layers.
-At Hobbyland you can find both the aluminum cylinders and the container for the water bath.
-You can also find a specific electric “water bath” (stove), which keeps the wax at the right temperature at all times.
+You will need containers at least 40 cm high, to place in a larger container for the bain-marie.
+For beeswax candles, you need at least two containers; consider that more wax colors require a container each in which the candle will be dipped to create the different layers.
+At Hobbyland, you can find both aluminum cylinders and the container for the bain-marie.
+You can also find a specific electric “bain-marie” (stove) that keeps the wax always at the right temperature.

 Mold candles

-If you need to melt wax for molds and use only one color, it is best if you use small, easily handled wax melters.
-You will need then: thermometer and molds made of polycarbonate, metal, silicone.
+If you need to melt wax for molds and use only one color, it’s better to use small wax melters, which are easy to handle.
+You’ll also need: thermometer and molds in polycarbonate, metal, silicone.

-Hobbyland has a wide selection, and you can even make your own mold using the silicone rubber line.
+Hobbyland offers a wide selection and you can also create a custom mold using the silicone rubber line.

-For casting temperatures, I refer you to the other post where we discussed waxes.
+For casting temperatures I refer you to the other post where we talked about waxes.

 Choosing the right wick

-The wick is a key element in candle making: without the proper wick, the candle will burn poorly and poorly.
-And what kind of candle is it if it doesn’t burn well!
+The wick is a fundamental element in candle making: without the right wick, the candle will burn poorly.
+And what kind of candle is it if it doesn’t burn well?!

 A candle with the right wick will have these qualities:

 - A continuous flame with a constant size.
-The flame will not give off sparks.
+The flame will not emit sparks.

 - The container will have a moderate temperature.

-Unfortunately, there is no magic formula for determining the correct wick: the ideal solution may vary depending on the wax used, the size of the candles, and the type and amount of flavors and colors used.
-Only your experience and continued experimentation will give you the answer.
+Unfortunately, there’s no magic formula to determine the correct wick: the ideal solution can vary based on the wax used, the size of the candles, the type and amount of scents and colors used.
+Only your experience and continuous experimentation will give you the answer.

-In addition to the wick, you may need the wick-cutting scissors and tongs.
+Besides the wick, you might need wick trimmer scissors and tweezers.

-To help you get off on the right foot, here is a brief overview of our wicks and their most recommended uses:
+To help you start off on the right foot, here’s a brief overview of our wicks and the most recommended uses:

 Round wick

-Made of pure cotton, with paper core, ideal for container candles and tealights.
-You can use it with kerosene, wax beads, soy wax.
+Pure cotton, with a paper core, ideal for container candles and tealights.
+You can use it with paraffin, wax pearls, soy wax.

 Flat wick

-Made of pure cotton, braided and soft.
-It is used for cylindrical, conical or twisted candles.
-It can also be used in candles with irregular shapes, figures, characters, etc., i.e., when you want to avoid dripping as much as possible.
-The flat wick is suitable for kerosene and wax and stearin mixtures, but is not suitable for beeswax.
+Pure cotton, braided and soft.
+Used for cylindrical, conical, or twisted candles.
+It can also be used in candles with irregular shapes, figures, characters, etc., when you want to avoid dripping as much as possible.
+The flat wick is suitable for paraffin and wax-stearin blends, but not suitable for beeswax.

 Natural wick

-Environmentally friendly, made of mixed cotton and linen fiber, this wick is specially designed for vegetable waxes and all soft filler waxes where fragrances are used in high percentages.
-It is not treated with chlorine or chlorine-derived products and is not made from materials harmful to health.
+Eco-friendly, made of mixed cotton and linen fiber, this wick is specially designed for vegetable waxes and all soft filling waxes, where high percentages of fragrances are used.
+It is not treated with chlorine-based products or chlorine derivatives and is not made with materials harmful to health.

-- Natural, with staple stop, made of cotton with linen core, waxed with soy wax.
-It is suitable for candles up to 80 mm in diameter.
+- Natural, with wick holder clip, made of cotton with a linen core, waxed with soy wax.
+It is suitable for candles with a diameter up to 80 mm.

-- Stiff round wick with paper clip, for powder, gel or traditional candles.
+- Round rigid wick with clip, for powder, gel, or traditional candles.
 Ideal for candles up to 80 mm in diameter.

 Let us summarize: